Announcing the University of Pennsylvania Law Review’s Sixth Annual Public Interest Essay Competition

 Judging Process and Notification of Winner:

 The Penn Law Review Public Interest Committee will consider all submissions anonymously.
 The best submissions will demonstrate originality and superior literary effort that advances the interests and understanding of a specific topic within the broad arena of public interest and the law.
 That submission will include a thoughtful proposal for how the grant could help to implement the theory proposed.
-The winner will be announced in the spring of 2020 and will be published in Volume 168 of the University of Pennsylvania Law Review Online.
-The winner will be asked to submit a progress report detailing the use of the grant and its outcomes six months after the distribution of the award.
+The winner will be announced in the spring of 2021 and will be published in Volume 169 of the University of Pennsylvania Law Review Online.

-All questions can be submitted to Nicole Malick, the Volume 168 Philanthropy Editor, at email@example.com.
+All questions can be submitted to Mary Felder, the Volume 169 Philanthropy Editor, at email@example.com.

 Volume 167: Christen Hammock, Recording the Pain of Others: Lethal Injection’s Visibility Problem.